Gingerbread Cookies

 • Place cut cookies on parchment-lined baking sheets.

-• Bake at 350’F for approximately 12 minutes.
-The baking time can vary significantly depending on the thickness of our dough, the size of the cookie cutter and the type of baking sheet you use.
+• Bake at 350’F-375’F for approximately 10-13 minutes.
+The baking time can vary significantly depending on the thickness of your dough, the size of the cookie cutter, the type of baking sheet you use, how accurate your oven temperature is and how well you like your cookies baked.
 They should be baked until no indentation is formed when you gently press your finger on a cookies.
 The cookies will be doughy if you undercook them and will be dry if you overcook them.
+This is a gingerbread, not a gingersnap recipe, so I prefer them to be a bit soft rather than crisp.

 • Let cookies cool completely before icing.
 These keep well layered in parchment paper in a covered container.